 Best guided walks in 11 National Parks located along the Great Dividing Range.
-Awe-inspiring ancient World Heritage Gondwana Rainforests, tortuous escarpments, cliff face trails and canyons of the Greater Blue Mountains, Grand granite monoliths, and iconic limestone caves. – 11 days departing Brisbane or Sydney
+Awe-inspiring wild rivers, waterfalls and gorges.
+Ancient World Heritage Gondwana Rainforests.
+Grand escarpments, cliff face trails and hidden canyons of the Greater Blue Mountains, majestic granite monoliths, and iconic limestone caves. – 11 days departing Brisbane or Sydney

-Single Supplement AUD$1,265.
+Single Supplement AUD$1004.00.
 Special Discounts apply to this tour.
-See Clause 4 of the Terms and Conditions.
 Early Bird price reverts to the Regular Price 6 months prior to each tour departure date.
-Minimum number of guests for this tour is 7.

 Our walking tours are filled every day with varied experiential delights:

 Have you completed this tour?
 Click here to submit a review!

 Pre departure administration, meet ‘n greet and tour briefings in Brisbane or Sydney.

 You’ll travel south from the city toward the lush farming land of the “Scenic Rim” and “Border Ranges” where we’ll enjoy a bush tea break in the Condamine Gorge then a short walk at the Queen Mary Falls.
 Lunch will be enjoyed on the verandah overlooking the peaks of the Main Range National Park and “The Head”, the spring source of our great inland rivers – or a unique “Shed Cafe” lunch in an historic apple orchard region.
 In the afternoon, a chance to limber-up with a comfortable but spectacular walk to the summit of Bald Rock, the largest granite monolith in the southern hemisphere.
 Then its a short drive to the historic town of Tenterfield proudly claimed as “the birth place of our nation”